satya77/Transformer_Temporal_Tagger/README.md

 We follow the TIMEX3 schema definitions in their styling and expression classes (notably, the latter are one of `TIME, DATE, SET, DURATION`).
 The available data sources for temporal tagging are in the TimeML format, which is essentially a form of XML with tags encapsulating temporal expressions.
 An example can be seen below:
 ```
-The season started about a month earlier than usual, sparking concerns it might turn into the worst in <TIMEX3 tid="t2" type="DURATION" value="P1DE">a decade</TIMEX3>.
+Due to lockdown restrictions, 2020 might go down as the worst economic year in over <TIMEX3 tid="t2" type="DURATION" value="P1DE">a decade</TIMEX3>.
 ```
 For more data instances, look at the content of `data.zip`.
 Refer to the README file in the respective unzipped folder for more information.
 This repository contains code for data preparation and training of a seq2seq model (encoder-decoder architectured initialized from encoder-only architectures, specifically BERT or RoBERTa), as well as three token classification encoders (BERT-based).